-About This Series
+About This Book

-Each of the 11 volumes in this series begins with a brief overview of the sorts of places discussed in it and then details a number of such places, as described below.
+Each of the 11 chapters in this book begins with a brief overview of the sorts of places discussed in it and then details a number of such places, as described below.

-Volume 1: Communities discusses villages, towns, cities, and other locales and covers such things as types of communities, regional and racial influences on them, and the sorts of calamities that can affect them and their inhabitants.
+Chapter 1: Communities discusses villages, towns, cities, and other locales and covers such things as types of communities, regional and racial influences on them, and the sorts of calamities that can affect them and their inhabitants.
+This chapters's section on "Physical Characteristics of Cities" contains some material derived from Wizards of the Coast's v.3.5 System Reference Document, which is used under the terms of the Open Gaming License.
+Content in each of the other 10 chapters in this book is completely new and original.

-Volume 2: Craftsman Places explores the locations associated with people who make things and to which characters must frequently go when they need to purchase or commission armor, weapons, clothing, and any other kinds of custom-made or special items.
-Places it covers in detail include Armories, Arsenals, Blacksmithies, Clothiers, and Jewelry Shops.
+Chapter 2: Craftsman Places explores the locations associated with people who make things and to which characters must frequently go when they need to purchase or commission armor, weapons, clothing, and any other kinds of custom-made or special items.
+Places it covers in detail include Armories, Arsenals, Blacksmithies, Carpenters, Clothiers, Glassmakers, Jewelry Shops, Leatherworkers, Sculptors, and Stonemasons.